ubco-W2022T1-cosc301/project-group50/final_report_group50.md

-# An Analysis of Heart Desease
+# An Analysis of Heart Disease

 ### *Group memebers:*